Revised: December 2019

 3.3 Nomination and Election of Directors

-A Nominating Committee of no fewer than two members will be appointed by the current Board of Directors by February 5 from among the Society membership for the purpose of nominating candidates to serve on the Board of Directors.
-Notice shall be given on the Society hotline and in the newsletter that a Nominating Committee is being formed, and Society members may volunteer.
+A Nominating Committee of no fewer than two members will be appointed by the current Board of Directors by September from among the Society membership for the purpose of nominating candidates to serve on the Board of Directors.
+Notice shall be given in the Society newsletter that a Nominating Committee is being formed, and Society members may volunteer.
 Directors may not serve on the Nominating Committee.

 Nominations may also come from the membership at large and must be received by a current Board member by a deadline set by a vote of the Board.
 Nominations from the membership must have a nomination and a second, neither of which may be the nominee.
 No person may be nominated without his/her prior consent.